thehambeard/CinematicUnityExplorer-Owlcat/README.md

 ### Bones Panel

 For each animator, you can also spawn a Bones Panel.
 This panel will list all of the character's bones and meshes, and provide easy-to-access toggles to disable them and sliders to move them around, allowing you to pose a character to your liking.

+You can also save and load poses across different characters (if they have the same skeleton) and sessions.

 ## Misc Panel
 - HUD toggle.